Optimal Site Selection for Construction Waste Disposal in Yazd City-Iran Using Multi-Criteria Decision Analysis (MCDA) and GIS Tools

 Availability of Data and Material (Data are available when requested)

-Consent to Publish (Authors consent to publishing)
+Consent to Publish (Author consent to publishing)

-Authors Contributions (All co-authors contributed to the manuscript)
+Authors Contributions (Author contributed to the manuscript)

 Code availability (Not applicable)